Pseudolocalized Three-Dimensional Solitary Waves as Quasi-Particles: The Thin Shell as a Model of a Field

-where $K_0$ is the modified Bessel function of the second kind.
-Clearly, this solution does not have a pole at the origin, but is not a localized function, because it increases logarithmically to infinity at $r \rightarrow \infty$.
-It is not even a pseudolocalized one in the sense of the definition of the present work, because the following integral diverges
+where $K_0$ is the modified Bessel function of the second kind of order zero.
+Clearly, while this solution does not have a pole at the origin, it is not a localized function because it grows logarithmically as $r \rightarrow \infty$.
+It is not even a pseudolocalized one in the sense of the definition of the present work because the following integral diverges

-This means that in 2D, pseudolocalized solutions of the Euler--Bernoulli equation as defined here do not exist.
+This means that in 2D, pseudolocalized solutions of the Euler--Bernoulli equation \eqref{eq:Euler_Bernoulli} do not exist.